 After donning hair and beard nets, we proceeded into the roasting and winnowing room.

 The winnower shatters the cacao beans and blows off the shell, leaving cacao nibs.
-We sampled these—very bitter.
+We sampled these — very bitter.
 Taza lightly roasts the beans at 233°F to foster the fruity complexity of the flavors.
 Last year, Taza processed 100 tons of beans with the two machines located in this room.
-Krysia extolled the benefits of cacao, which contains antioxidants, raises serotonin (an anti-depressant), lowers bad cholesterol, and has good fats.
+Krysia extolled the benefits of cacao, which contains antioxidants, raises serotonin (a neurotransmitter that can act as an anti-depressant), lowers bad cholesterol, and has good fats.

 Next we walked to the shipping and receiving room.
 Depending on their level of expertise, between one and three people operate each wrapping machine.
 One person feeds naked chocolate into the machine while another one or two ensure that the wrapper is correctly glued and that expiration date is not crooked.
 Each wrapping machine handles 50 bars per minute—43,000 bars per week.